rdvnnl/kotlin-web-site/docs/topics/properties.md

 ### Changing visibility or adding annotations

-You can change accessor visibility or add [annotations](annotations.md) without replacing the default implementation.
-To make your code concise, in Kotlin you don't have to make these changes within a body.
+In Kotlin, you can change accessor visibility or add [annotations](annotations.md) without replacing the default implementation.

-For example, if you want to make the setter private but keep the default implementation:
+You don't have to make these changes within a body `{}`.

+To change the visibility of an accessor, use the modifier before the `get` or `set` keyword:

 ```kotlin
 class BankAccount(initialBalance: Int) {